ome-zarr-models/ome-zarr-book/README.md

 This command will print a link that can be opened in a web browser to preview the book locally.

-To develop the book, it's recommended to use `uv`.
-Run `uv run jupyter lab` to start Jupyter, and then navigate to the `book` directory.
-Then right-click on one of the chapter's `.md` files and select "Open With" > "Jupytext Notebook".
-All cells can be edited / run directly in this interface.

 ## Funding

-This project is funded by the [OSCARS project](https://oscars-project.eu/), which has received funding from the European Commission’s Horizon Europe Research and Innovation programme under grant agreement No. 101129751.
+The creation of this project was funded by the [OSCARS project](https://oscars-project.eu/), which received funding from the European Commission’s Horizon Europe Research and Innovation programme under grant agreement No. 101129751.

 ![OSCARS and EU logos](book/images/OSCARS-logo-EUflag.png)